mlalic/etfarduino/README.md

 Download
 --------

-The compiled binaries can be found in the [Downloads section](https://github.com/mlalic/etfarduino/downloads).
+A zip bundle containing the compiled x86 binaries and Arduino source can be downloaded from [this](https://s3-eu-west-1.amazonaws.com/mlalic-etfarduino/etfarduino.zip) link.

 Components
 ----------